daniellmb/MemSnap/README.md

   - at 24 hours
   - at 48 hours

-These snapshots would be sent in to the url using the parameter format you provide, such as:
+These snapshots would be sent to the url using the parameter format you provide, such as:

 `http://example.com/log/?when={lbl}&limit={lmt}&total={tot}&usage={use}`

 The simple placeholders in the url template above will be replaced with the following values:

   - `{lbl}` is a friendly label for when the snapshot was taken (relative to when memSnap was called).
-  - `{lmt}` is the current value of `window.performance.memory.jsHeapSizeLimit` in kilobytes.
+  - `{lmt}` is the current value of `window.performance.memory.jsHeapSizeLimit` in bytes.
-  - `{tot}` is the current value of `window.performance.memory.totalJSHeapSize` in kilobytes.
+  - `{tot}` is the current value of `window.performance.memory.totalJSHeapSize` in bytes.
-  - `{use}` is the current value of `window.performance.memory.usedJSHeapSize` in kilobytes.
+  - `{use}` is the current value of `window.performance.memory.usedJSHeapSize` in bytes.

 NOTE: that the `memSnap` method only needs to be *called once* to schedule sending the memory statistics.